How to Make Your First Long Line Back Deep Start

 –Benjamin Franklin, American Inventor

-Learning to backwards barefoot behind the boat is absolutely a great goal that you can perfect if you learn 4 critical stages that should be perfected on the boom (5ft rope);
+Learning the long line back deep is absolutely a great goal that you can perfect these 4 critical stages on the boom (5ft rope);

 #1 Learn to plane